mdzhang/kpxcconvert/README.md

 # kpxcconvert

-A CLI tool for converting 1Password export files to KeePassXC import files
+A CLI tool for converting 1Password export files to KeePassXC import files.

+Confirmed with 1Password 6.8.3 and KeePassXC 2.2.4

 ## Usage